dsmurl/the-system-controller-4/README.md

 	:> git pull
 	:> sudo ./update_kernel.sh
 	:> sudo reboot

+You will now be kicked back out to your host computers terminal prompt.
+Once the Beagle Bone has had a minute to rebbot, you will want to shell back into it with the instructions for root shell at the very first of this readme.
+Remember to use the new password that you set and then continue.

 Make the networking through the router work.
 Change the networking over to primary eth0 availability by editing /etc/network/interfaces.
 Edit the primary section to look like this: